List methods that return a collection of resources are paginated using next or offset and limit query parameters.

 To obtain the next page of 10 resources use the next query parameter value (recommended) or specify offset=10 query parameter, then offset=20 and so on.

 You can increase the number of resources returned at a time using the limit parameter.
-Maximum value for the limit parameter is 100.

 Deep Pagination Support

-If you are going deep into result sets with high offset values, and keyset pagination is possible, the API enforces the use of next parameter for pagination instead of offset.
+If you are going deep into result sets with high offset values, and keyset pagination is possible, the API enforces the use of the next parameter for pagination instead of offset.
 It is highly encouraged to use next instead of offset for all API interactions that require pagination when possible.

-Response contains "_metadata" section that includes total number of records available and pagination parameters used in the request:
+Responses contain a _metadata section that includes total number of records available and pagination parameters used in the request:

 {